Nationals vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero will look for his ninth straight game with a hit in this matchup.
-During his last 10 games he is hitting .316 with a double, two home runs, four walks and four RBI.
+- Guerrero will look for his 10th straight game with a hit in this matchup.
+During his last 10 outings he is hitting .293 with two doubles, two home runs, two walks and six RBI.

 Guerrero Recent Games